jenyang929/Narwhal-gotchi/README.md

 <strong>Fork</strong> and <strong>clone</strong> this repository

-Then install the dependencies
+Then install the dependencies:

 ```
 npm install
 ```

-To start your server
+To start your server:

 ```
 npm start